Margaret I of Denmark: Early years and marriage

 This did not result in the withdrawal of Valdemar from Scania; he instead continued his conquests on the island of Gotland in the Baltic Sea.
 Visby, which was populated by Germans, was the main town on the island and was the key to domination of the Baltic Sea.
 On 27 July 1361 a battle was fought between a well-equipped Danish army and an array of local Gotland peasants.
 The Danes won the battle and took Visby, while the Germans did not take part.
 King Magnus and the Hanseatic League could not disregard this provocation, and a trade embargo against Denmark was immediately enacted, with agreement about necessary military action.
 At the same time, negotiations opened between King Magnus and Henry of Holstein about a marriage between Haakon and the latter's sister Elizabeth.
 On 17 December 1362, a ship left with Elizabeth bound for Sweden.
 A storm, however, diverted her to the Danish island Bornholm, where the archbishop of Lund declared the wedding a violation of church law because Haakon had already been engaged to Margaret.
 The Swedish and Hanseatic armies also ultimately withdrew from their siege of Helsingborg.
-Following this, a truce was concluded with the Hanseatic States and King Magnus abandoning the war, meaning the marriage of the now 10-year-old Margaret and King Haakon was again relevant.
+Following this, a truce was concluded.
+The Hanseatic States and King Magnus abandoned the war, and the previous engagement of the now 10-year-old Margaret and King Haakon became relevant again.
 The wedding was held in Copenhagen on 9 April 1363.

 The marriage of Haakon and Margaret was an alliance, and Margaret likely remained in Denmark for some time after the wedding, but ultimately was taken to Akershus in Oslo Fjord where she was raised by Merete Ulvsdatter.
 Merete Ulvsdatter was a distinguished noblewoman and daughter of Bridget of Sweden, as well as the wife of Knut Algotsson, who was one of King Magnus's faithful followers.
-Margaret was brought up with Merete Ulvsdatter's daughter Ingegerd, who likely instructed her in matters of religion and monarchy.
+Margaret was brought up with Merete's daughter Ingegerd, who likely instructed her in matters of religion and monarchy.
 Merete's daughters, Ingegerd and Catherine, became her closest female friends, with Margaret later showing favoritism to Ingegerd, who became an abbess, as well as her monastery.
 It is also likely, though, that her promotion of the Bridgettines was also out of piety and political interest to help the process of integration.
 Her academic studies were probably limited, but it is assumed that in addition to reading and writing she also was instructed in statecraft.
 She displayed an early talent for ruling and appears to have held real power.

 In the years after Margaret's wedding Scandinavia saw a series of major political upheavals.
 A few months after her wedding, her only brother, Christopher, Duke of Lolland, died, leaving her father without an obvious male heir.
-In 1364 the Swedish nobles deposed Magnus and Margaret's husband King Haakon from the Swedish throne and elected Albert of Mecklenburg as king of Sweden.
+In 1364 the Swedish nobles deposed Margaret's husband and father-in-law from the Swedish throne and elected Albert of Mecklenburg as king of Sweden.